 - (i) Administer 0.2 mg/kg IV/IO over 1-2 minutes.
-Maximum single dose 20 mg. - a.
-Reassess in 5-10 minutes.
+Maximum single dose 20 mg. - Reassess in 5-10 minutes.
 If pain remains moderate to severe, then administer a second dose of ketamine 0.2 mg/kg IV/IO over 1-2 minutes.
 Maximum single dose 20 mg. - b.
 If IV unavailable, administer 0.5 mg/kg IN/IM (If delivery device is available; divide administration of the dose equally between the nares to a maximum of 1 mL per nare). - c.
-Reassess in 15 minutes, If pain remains moderate to severe, then administer a second dose of ketamine 0.5 mg/kg IN/IM.
+Reassess in 15 minutes.
+If pain remains moderate to severe, then administer a second dose of ketamine 0.5 mg/kg IN/IM.

-- (d) Morphine IV/IM - (i) Administer 0.1 mg/kg to a maximum initial dose of 20 mg. - (ii) Reassess in 5-10 minutes.
-If pain remains moderate to severe, then administer a second dose of morphine 0.05 mg/kg to a maximum additional dose of 10 mg. - (iii) Obtain on-line medical direction for additional doses, if required.
+- (d) Fentanyl IN.
+If IN route not accessible, IV/IO/IM - (i) Administer 1 mcg/kg to a maximum initial dose of 200 mcg (For IN route, dosing may be limited due to volume limitations - administration of max 1mL per nare). - (ii) Reassess in 5-10 minutes.
+If pain remains moderate to severe, then administer a second dose of fentanyl 1 mcg/kg to a maximum dose of 200 mcg. - (iii) Obtain on-line medical direction for additional doses, if required.